govitia/navitia/readme.md

 - `Regions` (ex-`Coverage`), `RegionByPos` and `RegionByID` have a new parameter needed: `RegionRequest`
 - No more `Session.Use`
 - Un-export `RemoteErrorsDescriptions`
+- PlacesResults support `sort.Interface`
+- `PlacesResults` has a new method, `Count`
+- No more `JourneyResults.String`
+- New `JourneyResults.Count` to count the number of journeys in the results
+- And others, see `git log`

 ## Footnotes